• Skip to primary navigation

 Traditionally made for Easter but perfectly delicious all year long.
 From Sunday brunch to game day, summer barbecue and Thanksgiving dinner, no occasion is too big or small for this delicious finger food.

-vegan deviled potatoes appetizers
+vegan deviled eggs

 • Choosing the Potatoes – Ideally choose a potato you don’t have to peel like Yukon gold, red potatoes or fingerlings.
 Any new baby potatoes work here, or at least try to choose a size similar to that of an egg so they are easy to enjoy as a finger food.
 Heirloom purple potatoes would turn out pretty cool if you fancy their flavor.
 If only larger potatoes are available then make sure to slice them into 1/2 inch thick slices once boiled so they are easy to enjoy.